Last week, a doctoral student came to me for writing advice.

 Scanning is the new reading.

-That's why web copywriters shouldn't be offended by people merely perusing their work.
+That's why web copywriters shouldn't be offended when people peruse their work, skimming it for the bits they want or need.
 It's nothing personal.
 It just is.

 1. Be concise.

-Concise writing is fast- and easy-to-read, yet still contains all the useful information a reader needs.
-If you want to write more concisely, channel your inner Hemingway: avoid adverbs, adjectives, jargon, and the passive voice.
+Concise writing is easy-to-read, yet still contains all the useful information a reader needs.
+If you want to write more concisely, channel Hemingway:

 2. Make your layout scannable.